FLOWEReconomics/american-py/README.md

 # American Py
-- Mission Statement: Open Source Entirety [United States of America]:-
+- SALMAN C_ SHUAIB Mission Statement: Open Source Entirety [United States of America]:-
 + Each Woman is an Entirety [United States of America] as of 0147 HOURS MONDAY 26 September 2022AD (TORONTO time)_
 + This means that each Woman can